JDiPierro/jdipierro_resume/content/post/open_source.md

 #### [Syntaxic](https://chrome.google.com/webstore/detail/syntaxtic/cgjalgdhmbpaacnnejmodfinclbdgaci?hl=en)

 This Chrome extension by [Andrew Matheny](https://github.com/ajmath) adds syntax highlighting when viewing code files in your browser.
-I wanted a new feature in it so...
-[I added it](https://github.com/ajmath/Syntaxtic/pull/62).
+I wanted a new feature in it so [I added it](https://github.com/ajmath/Syntaxtic/pull/62).

 #### [Gitlab](https://www.gitlab.com)